About Filipino Chicken Adobo

 - Boneless skinless chicken thighs – You can use bone-in chicken pieces if you prefer but this recipe does not work well with chicken breast.
 They simply will not absorb the sauce properly and will dry out before the sauce has a chance to thicken and glaze.

-- Vinegar – I like to use rice vinegar but plain white vinegar will also work.
+- Vinegar – I like to use rice vinegar but plain white vinegar will also work if you use less.
 See below for more information on which vinegar is best for chicken adobo.

 - Light or low-sodium soy sauce – Because of the amount of soy sauce being used, make sure to use a soy sauce with reduced sodium or it will be very salty.
 Instead of soy sauce, you can also use coconut aminos.
 Don’t use dark soy sauce which is completely different than regular soy sauce.